GoPro Wins Second Emmy® Award for Groundbreaking Digital Imaging Technology

-SAN MATEO, Calif., Feb.
-1, 2022 /PRNewswire/ -- GoPro, Inc. GPRO today announced that the National Academy of Television Arts & Sciences has recognized the company with a 2021 Technology & Engineering Emmy® Award, in the category of In Camera Sensor and Software Stabilization.
-This Emmy® is in recognition of the technology powering GoPro's industry-leading HyperSmooth video stabilization — a feature found in the company's full line of cameras including the HERO10 Black and MAX cameras.
+We're excited to announce that the National Academy of Television Arts & Sciences has recognized GoPro with a 2021 Technology & Engineering Emmy® Award in the category of In-Camera Sensor and Software Stabilization.
+This Emmy® is in recognition of the technology powering GoPro's industry-leading HyperSmooth video stabilization—a feature found in the company's full line of cameras including the HERO10 Black and MAX cameras.

 The Technology & Engineering Emmy® Awards are awarded to a living individual, a company, or a scientific or technical organization for developments and/or standardization involved in engineering technologies that either represent so extensive an improvement on existing methods or are so innovative in nature that they materially have affected television.